 - Acclaimed staff both in the kitchen and out front

-- Modern and bright accommodation
+- Comfortable and clean accommodation

 For people on business or those enjoying the local area, the Bolingbroke's quiet countryside location and easy links to the M4 make it an ideal place to stay.